rrwick/Filtlong/README.md

 * __Mean quality__<br>
 The mean quality is calculated in two different ways, depending on whether an external reference was used.
-  * If an external reference was not used, the mean quality score is the average read identity, as indicated by the Phred quality scores.
+  * If an external reference was not used, the mean quality is the mean read identity, as indicated by the Phred quality scores.
 For example, consider a read where all the fastq quality characters are `+`.
 The qscores for each base are 10 which equates to a 90% chance of being correct.
 This read would then have a mean quality score of 90.
   * If an external reference was used, then Filtlong tallies up the 16-mers in the reference.
-Read bases are then scored as either 100 (contained in a 16-mer from the reference) or 0 (not contained in a 16-mer from the reference).
-The mean read score is a mean of all these base scores.
+Read bases are then given a quality of either 100 (contained in a 16-mer from the reference) or 0 (not contained in a 16-mer from the reference).
+The read's mean quality is a mean of its base qualities.

 * __Mean quality score__<br>
 Read mean qualities are converted to a z-score and scaled to the range 0-100 to make the mean quality score.
 This means that regardless of the actual mean quality distribution, the read with the worst mean quality will get a mean quality score of 0 and the read with the best mean quality will get a mean quality score of 100.

 * __Window quality__<br>

-The window quality is the mean quality for the lowest scoring window in the read.
-Each window's quality is calculated in the same way as the mean quality score (just for the window instead of for the whole read).
+The window quality is determined by looking at the mean quality for a sliding window over the read (calculated in the same way as the mean quality score).
+The final window quality is the lowest value for the read, indicating the quality of the read's weakest point.
 The default window size is 250 but can be changed with `--window_size`.

 * __Window quality score__<br>
 The window quality score is the mean quality score scaled down by the window quality to mean quality ratio.

-The read's final score is then a combination of the three scores:
+The read's final score is then a weighted combination of the three scores:
-* First, Filtlong takes the geometric weighted mean of the length score and the mean quality score.
+* First, Filtlong takes the weighted geometric mean of the length score and the mean quality score.
 The weights are equal (both 1) by default, but you can adjust this with `--length_weight` and `--mean_q_weight` to make length or quality more or less important.
 By using a geometric mean instead of an arithmetic mean, the mean will be closer to the weaker of the two component scores.
 * Then the score is scaled down by the ratio of the window quality score to the mean quality score.
 * Expressed mathematically, the formula for the final read score is:
 <p align="center"><img src="misc/score_equation.png" alt="score equation" width="500"></p>